Mark Pody: Presidential Endorsements

 In 2012, Pody endorsed Rick Santorum as the Republican presidential nominee.

 Political Issues

+Abortion

+In 2026, he sponsored an amendment to introduce the death penalty for women who had abortions.

 Religious Freedom

 In April 2012, Pody proposed legislation in favor of religious freedom on state college campuses in reaction to Vanderbilt University's "all-comers" policy, which required groups on college campuses to accept students regardless of their religion or sexual identity.

 Obamacare

 Pody co-sponsored a bill to nullify the implementation of the Patient Protection and Affordable Care Act (commonly known as Obamacare).
 The bill failed.

 LGBT

 In September 2015, Pody proposed bill HB1412, known as the Tennessee Natural Marriage Defense Act, to ban same-sex marriage in Tennessee despite the Supreme Court's decision to legalize it.
 He drew a parallel with the Fugitive Slave Act of 1850.
 His colleague in the Senate, Mae Beavers, proposed a similar bill.
 According to the Nashville Scene, Pody "believes he’s on a mission from God to stamp out same-sex marriage."
 The bill failed to move out of committee.

 In 2017, Pody filed a bill that would have restricted students to using a bathroom for the gender they were assigned at birth.
 The bill, which was seen as anti-transgender, failed.

 In 2021, Pody supported a bill, which passed the legislature, that would allow guardians to keep their children from being exposed to school lessons on the LGBTQ community.
 He also voted for a bill, which became state law, that "a student's gender for purposes of participation in a public middle school or high school interscholastic athletic activity or event be determined by the student's sex at the time of the student's birth, as indicated on the student's original birth certificate."
 In 2023, he sponsored Tennessee House Bill 878, which would allow individuals the right to refuse marriage solemnization due to religious objections.